 I actually like the idea that you’d run into the same chatters a few times over the course of a week, it gives you an opportunity to learn about the process other people are going through.
 It behaves a bit like a water cooler where you have a chance to run into a finite set of people but which one is semi-random.

-Still thinking about how to set up a minimal test case without too much engineering (remember our promise?).
+Still thinking about how to set up a minimal test case without too much engineering.
 Probably just a website to start!